jesusrmoreno/react-client-starter/doc/DEV_SETUP.md

 ## Install Node

-Install [nodejs 5.6](https://nodejs.org/download/release/v5.6.0/) on your computer.
-Not 4.x.
-Not 5.7.
-Use 5.6
+Install [nodejs](https://nodejs.org) on your computer.

-Important Note: [nodejs stable](https://nodejs.org/en/download/stable/) has newer versions available that currently are not compatible with this application.
-The server may start, but the browser may throw unknown errors.
+The most recent version of node 6 is recommended since it is the current long term support release.
+The latest version should also work.
+Versions 6.9.5 and 7.5.0 have been tested with this starter kit.

 ## Verify Node and NPM versions

-Nodejs will install npm 3.x.
-Make sure you have nodejs 5.x and npm 3.x

-`node -v` should report `5.6.0` or similar
+`node -v` should report `v6.9.5` or similar
-`npm -v` should report `3.6.0` or similar.
+`npm -v` should report `3.10.10` or similar.

 ## Clone repo